Lysimachia × commixta

-Lysimachia × commixta is a hybrid of flowering plants in the primrose family Primulaceae.
+Lysimachia × commixta is a hybrid of flowering plant in the primrose family Primulaceae.
 It is native to eastern North America, from eastern Canada across the Great Lakes region west to Minnesota.
 The hybrid specific epithet commixta means "mixed together, mixed up", which presumably refers to the genetic mixing of two species.
 Indeed, the hybrid is sometimes referred to as the mixed loosestrife or the commingling loosestrife.

 Description

 The parents of Lysimachia × commixta are L. terrestris and L. thyrsiflora.
 The hybrid has a terminal raceme subtended by similar lateral racemes.
 Vigorous individuals have additional axillary racemes up to 6 cm long.
 Although it shows a floral morphology approaching L. thyrsiflora, the hybrid is often confused with L. terrestris, which also has a terminal raceme.
 The length of the terminal raceme, the length of its pedicel, and the length of the filaments may be used to distinguish L. terrestris from L. × commixta.